 - Adult-Gerontology Nurse Practitioner (Acute Care / Primary Care)

 - Pediatric Nurse Practitioner (Acute Care / Primary Care)

 - Nurse Manager

 How much can I earn with a Master’s of Science in Nursing from an RN to MSN track?

-MSN degree salaries are solid proof that your education does matter and pay off in the long run.
+MSN degree salaries are solid proof that your education does matter and pays off in the long run.
 With a Master’s of Science in Nursing certification (whether obtained online or traditionally), your median salary can range anywhere between $65,000 and $120,000.
-Where exactly you will fall between these two figures depends on your workplace, experience and job position (whether you are involved in patient care or have taken up an executive or management role).
+Where exactly you will fall between these two figures depends on the workplace, experience and job position (whether you are involved in patient care or have taken up an executive or management role).
 For example, a Family Nurse Practitioner (NP) makes a minimum of $74,000 every year and up to $110,000, whereas an Advanced Registered Nurse Practitioner (ARNP) has a salary of up to $116,000.
 Similarly, a Nurse Manager can earn anywhere between $69,057 and $118,367.
 It all depends on what kind of job you are looking for and how long you plan on staying in it before advancing to a higher position.